 Please check back at a later stage.

-This Numbered Collector's Edition of A Simple Government has been personally Autographed by Mike Huckabee.
+This Special Collector's Edition copy of We Got Him! has been personally Autographed by Lt.
+Col. Steve Russell.

-Limited quantities available, order your signed and numbered copy today!
+Limited quantities available, order your signed copy today!